 This symposium will mainly focus on both the development of new advanced in situ testing techniques and the further application of these techniques to understand the mechanical behavior of materials.
 Of particular interest are combined experimental, and simulation approaches.
 Topics of interest include but are not limited to:

-Karsten Durst - Darmstadt University of Technology, Physical Metallurgy, Germany
+Karsten Durst - Technische Universität Darmstadt, Physical Metallurgy, Germany

 Verena Maier-Kiener - Montan Universität, Department Physical Metallurgy and Materials Testing, Austria